 - Modini Yantrapati, Senior Energy Storage Consultant APAC at DNV, India

-- Nan Zhao, Assistant Professor at University College Dublin, China
+- Nan Zhao, Senior Lecturer at Lancaster University, China

 - Sandra Chavez, Manager, Partnerships at Breakthrough Energy, Mexico

 - Sarah Ouziaux, Segment Manager – Regulated, Institutional & Multilateral Organizations at ENGIE Impact, France

 - Shivali Pai, Technical Manager, ESG/Sustainability at Conrad Energy, UK

 - Yu Tack Kim, General Manager at K-BIA 한국전지산업협회, South Korea

 Become a Mentor – What’s in it for You?

 As a mentor, you get the opportunity to give something valuable back to more junior professionals and to expand your own knowledge through the mentees’ perspective.